Consensys/doc.teku/docs/HowTo/Get-Started/Connect/Connect-To-Mainnet.md

 * If running validators, install any Ethereum 1.0 client (for example [Hyperledger Besu]), or access a cloud-based service such as [Infura].

-## Run validators on MainNet
+## Run validators on Mainnet

 Ethereum 2.0 validators need to access an Ethereum 1.0 client to onboard new validators.
 New validators make deposits into Ethereum 1.0, and existing Ethereum 2.0 validators must process the deposits to allow the new validators to join Ethereum 2.0.

-Deposits are made into a deposit contract on the Ethereum 1.0 MainNet.
+Deposits are made into a deposit contract on the Ethereum 1.0 Mainnet.
 The deposit contract address is `0x00000000219ab540356cbb839cbe05303d7705fa`.

-The steps to run an Ethereum 2.0 validator on MainNet are:
+The steps to run an Ethereum 2.0 validator on Mainnet are:

 1. If running your own Ethereum 1.0 client, [sync the Ethereum 1.0 network containing the deposit contract](#sync-the-ethereum-10-network).